blandman/osx-bootstrap/README.rst

 #.
 Install Xcode from the Mac App Store
 #. **10.8**: Start Xcode, open ``Xcode > Preferences > Downloads`` and install the **Command Line Tools**
 #. **10.9**: Open a terminal and run ``xcode-select --install``
+#.
+Remove all network interfaces
+#.
+Set autologin to administrator

 Install Bootstrap
 -----------------